MiczFlor/RPi-Jukebox-RFID/documentation/content/developers/rfid/template_reader.md

   +- README.rst         <-- The Readme
 ```

-The module documentation must go into a separate file so we can import
+The module documentation must go into a separate file, called README.ME.
-it into the Sphinx document generation flow without loading the Python
-module.

 ## Conventions